-People cannot be chosen for redundancy on the basis of race, age, disability, gender, pregnancy/maternity, marriage/civil partnership, sexuality, religion, belief, or for being transgender.
+People cannot be chosen for redundancy on the basis of race, age, disability, sex, pregnancy/maternity, marriage/civil partnership, sexuality, religion, belief, or for being transgender.

 People cannot be selected for redundancy for an automatically unfair reason.
 These include selection for redundancy where the reason is wholly or mainly:

 - membership of an independent trade union, accessing union services, or carrying out trade union activities at an appropriate time, including supporting trade union recognition;

 - taking part in the first 12 weeks of industrial action;

 - acting as a safety rep, raising health and safety concerns with your employer, participating in safety consultations, leaving or refusing to return to a place of safety in circumstances of serious and imminent danger, or taking other appropriate steps to protect yourself and others;